 LATEST EVENTS IN OUR GROUP

-Congratulations to Emily Toomey on receiving the National Science Foundation Graduate Research Fellowship.
-This prestigious and competitive award will support her work for three years. a
+Congratulations to Emma Batson and Owen Medeiros on receiving the National Science Foundation Graduate Research Fellowship.
+This prestigious and competitive award will support their work for three years. a